wlugmayr/relion-ext-cryolo/docs/README.md

 ## Notes for Relion via CCP-EM DOPPIO

-In the tested **2023.10** release of *DOPPIO* you cannot import the coordinates as **Particle coordinates (*.box, *_pick.star)** .
+In the tested **2023.10** release of *DOPPIO* you cannot import the coordinates as *Particle coordinates (*.box, *_pick.star)* .
 In addition to the section *copying the coordinates* above you must do:

     cat ManualPick/job014/note.txt
     relion_manualpick ...
     find  ManualPick/job014 -name "*.json" -delete

-The line *relion_manualpick ... * above must be replaced by the commandline from the *note.txt* file.
+The line *relion_manualpick ...* above must be replaced by the commandline from the *note.txt* file.
 This will open the *Relion* user interface where you must choose the menu **File → Save selection** and then quit the user interface.
-Then you must delete the *doppio-web .json* file so its refreshed when you want to see the picking results in the *DOPPIO* webinterface.
+Then you must delete the *doppio-web.json* file so its refreshed when you want to see the picking results in the *DOPPIO* webinterface.